 Cervical Spine Stenosis

-Cervical spinal stenosis is the narrowing of the spaces in the cervical spine leading to compression of the nerves or the spinal cord.
 The narrowing is usually caused by age-related wear and tear of the structures of the cervical vertebral column, usually affecting patients aged 50 years and more.
 The patients commonly complain of neck pain but may also complain of symptoms such as numbness and tingling of the arms.

 The cervical vertebral column extends from the base of the skull to the upper chest.
 Apart from providing stability and aiding in the movement of the head, the cervical vertebral column creates a central canal that provides a safe conduit for the spinal cord to travel from the brain down the body.

 The spinal cord gives numerous branches as it descends down the central canal known as nerve roots which unite to form different nerves of the body.
 The nerves branch out through the intervertebral foramen created by two vertebrae stacked on each other.

 The cervical spine stenosis results from compression from the spinal cord or the nerve roots as they pass through the cervical vertebral column.
 The most common cause is the wear and tear arthritis of the cervical spine in the elderly population.

 Spondylolisthesis is a condition where the vertebrae are not aligned properly over one another.
 The malalignment of the vertebrae may compress the spinal cord or the nerve roots leading to cervical spinal stenosis.

 The intervertebral disk is tissue present between two adjoining vertebrae that cushion the spine and provides stability to the spine.
 The soft gel-like interior part of the intervertebral disk may at times herniate through the outer annulus fibrosis.

 Ligamentum flavum is a thick band of tissue present behind the spinal cord inside the central canal.
 Any thickening or buckling of the ligamentum flavum may cause significant narrowing of the canal leading to stenosis.

 In some patients, the neural canal may be narrower by birth.
 These patients are particularly vulnerable to cervical spinal stenosis due to any pathological condition leading to further narrowing.

 Other causes of cervical spinal stenosis include any injuries to the cervical spine causing collapse or dislocation of the vertebrae or displacement of the fragment inside the canal.
 All of which may cause narrowing of the space available for nervous tissue.

 Depending upon the location of the narrowing in the vertebra, the spinal stenosis may be classified as central, lateral, or foraminal.
 The central stenosis may be caused by posterior disk herniation, vertebral bone spurs, or buckling of the ligaments of the canal.

 Pathology of age-related cervical spinal stenosis

 With increasing age, the content of the tissue forming the intervertebral disk changes leading to small tears in the disk.
 This leads to loss of disk height and building of the disk and the posterior longitudinal ligament into the central canal.

 Cervical spinal stenosis may also result in a sensation of numbness and tingling in one or both the arms.
 In cases of a single nerve compression known as radiculopathy, the symptoms may be present only in the distribution of the involved nerve.

 In advanced cases, as the disease progresses, patients may complain of the clumpiness of the hands and arms due to weakness and loss of coordination.
 In some cases of advanced stenosis, there may be loss of bowel bladder control and weakness of the feet and legs.

 The physician may perform physical examinations to test for the integrity of the nervous system in all four limbs and certain reflexes.
 The physician may also move the patient’s neck to elicit pain and symptoms.

 The various soft tissue and nervous structures are made visible on an MRI, through which the physician can localize the level of stenosis.
 An MRI also aids in planning any surgery needed to relieve the symptom of stenosis if needed.

 Cortisone injections may be given through caudal, interlaminar, or transforaminal route.
 The cortisone injections provide symptomatic relief by reducing inflammation associated with stenosis.

 Laminectomy involves removal of the lamina which is often combined with additional measures to stabilize the spine.
 The vertebral opening for the nerves branching out may be widened by a procedure known as a foraminotomy.
 During the surgery, herniated disks and bone spurs may also be removed to create more space in the canal.

 In cases of multiple level stenosis or when any procedure may result in instability of the spine, cervical spine surgery is performed from the front which is often combined with the fusion of two or more vertebrae.

 The images above show a rasp used during the anterior decompression and fusion surgery.
 The rasp is used to prepare the end plate for insertion of bone cage and subsequent fixation of the vertebrae using the plate shown above.